Metropolitan Borough of Islington: Services

 The vestry started work on an electricity supply service at Eden Grove in 1894, which became operational in 1896.
 New streets were lit with electric light from 1906.
 In 1936 electricity showrooms were opened at the corner of Holloway Road and Camden Road.
 The electric supply service became part of the London Electricity Board following the Electricity Act 1947.

 Poor law

-It was a local act parish so did not come under the Poor Law Amendment Act 1834 and the vestry continued to be responsible for poor relief, instead of a separately elected board of guardians.
-This anomaly was rectified by the Metropolitan Poor Act 1867.
+It was a local act parish so it did not come under the Poor Law Amendment Act 1834 and the vestry continued to be responsible for poor relief, instead of a separately elected board of guardians.
+This anomaly was rectified by the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+6).
 The parish was large enough in terms of population to avoid being grouped into a poor law union and remained a single parish for this purpose.

 Town Hall

 Islington Town Hall on Upper Street was the headquarters of Metropolitan Borough of Islington and remains the headquarters of its successor body, Islington London Borough Council.